aodn/ocean-current-frontend/README.md

 This will start the project on a local server, typically http://localhost:5173/, and you can begin exploring the enhanced data visualization features.

+### ADR

+An architecture decision record (ADR) is a document that captures an important architecture decision made along with its context and consequences.
+If you want more info about this you can check [this link](https://github.com/joelparkerhenderson/architecture-decision-record?tab=readme-ov-file).

 ### Dependencies

 List of primary dependencies: